everx-labs/ever-sdk-js/packages/cli/README.md

   -h, --help                      Display help for command

 Commands:
-  graphql|gql [options] <string>  Sending a query to a GraphQL endpoint. kamikadze|k [options]           Run the Kamikaze contract, which triggers the self-destruct process by calling the `sendAllMoney` function. qrcode|qr <string>              Generate a QR code using the provided text argument and output it to the console. help [command]                  Display help for command
+  compile|c <string>              Compile contract, wrap it into js, generate d.ts (depends on `npx` tool, should be in PATH) graphql|gql [options] <string>  Sending a query to a GraphQL endpoint. kamikadze|k [options]           Run the Kamikaze contract, which triggers the self-destruct process by calling the `sendAllMoney` function. qrcode|qr <string>              Generate a QR code using the provided text argument and output it to the console. touch|t [options]               Run the Touch contract, which increases local state variable timestamp. help [command]                  Display help for command

 Examples: